-The complainant joined UNESCO on 2 December 2002 as a grade G-3 security officer, assigned to the Security Unit within the Security and Safety Service, under a two-year fixed-term appointment that was renewed several times until 5 November 2021, when he was dismissed by the Organization on disciplinary grounds.
+The complainant joined UNESCO on 1 June 2005 as a grade G-3 supernumerary security officer, assigned to the Security Unit within the Security and Safety Section.
+From 16 October 2007 he held a two-year fixed term appointment, which was renewed several times.

-On 1 December 2015, following the terrorist attacks in Paris in November 2015, the Director-General issued Note DG/15/31, entitled "Reinforcing security in UNESCO", in which she requested the Assistant Director-General for External Relations and Public Information to present her with a "Plan of Action for Security" within the Organization.
+On 1 December 2015, following the terrorist attacks in Paris in November 2015, the Director-General issued Note DG/15/31, entitled "Reinforcing security in UNESCO", in which she requested the Assistant Director-General for External Relations and Public Information to present her with a "Plan of Action for Security" within the

+Organization.
 This plan envisaged for the first time that a very limited number of security officers would be armed before summer 2016.
 In December 2017 France - UNESCO's host State - published a decree providing that international organisations with headquarters in the country could be authorised to acquire and hold weapons with a view to issuing them, under their responsibility, to their staff to perform tasks ensuring the security of persons and property on their premises.